 - Head sweats

 - Poor growth and tooth decay in children

 - Darker skin

 How can you correct a vitamin D deficiency?

 If you think you have a vitamin D deficiency, it’s important to get the blood levels measured.
 If you are diagnosed with a vitamin D deficiency, don’t worry!
-Correcting a vitamin D deficiency is easier.
+Correcting vitamin D deficiency is easier.
 You can get vitamin D by simply exposing your skin to sunlight or by eating foods that are rich in vitamin D. Another easy way to get more vitamin D is by the supplements.
-The vitamin D supplements like Novadee-3 can dramatically increase your vitamin D levels.
-Not only for correcting vitamin D deficiencies but also it can be used for prevention of deficiency.
+Vitamin D supplements like Novadee-3 can dramatically increase your vitamin D levels.
+Not only for correcting vitamin D deficiencies but also it can be used for the prevention of deficiency.
 So, don’t forget to try it out!